 What is the Cost of Long Term Care?

-Long term care is very expensive and living in a nursing home facility in New York can cost as much as $14,000 a month.
-Home Health Aides can also be costly and be about $20 per hour of care.
-Assisted living facilities have fees up to $5,000 per month.
-In order to minimize these costs, it is important to engage in proper estate and financial planning.
+Long-term care is very expensive and living in a nursing home facility in New York can cost as much as $14,000 a month.
+Home Health Aides can also be costly and charge about $20 per hour of care.
+Assisted living facilities can have fees up to $5,000 per month.
+In order to minimize these long term living costs, it is important to set up proper estate and financial planning.
 Our elder care attorney fees are extremely reasonable in relation to how much money we are typically able to save Clients who plan with us.

 What Is a Pooled Income Trust?

 A Pooled Income Trust is a special type of trust that allows people of any age to become financially eligible for public assistance benefits, such as Medicaid home care, while preserving their monthly income in trust for living expenses and supplemental needs.
 Although American citizens who are over the age of 65 qualify for Medicare, this insurance will not pay for long-term care or home health care.
 That means that if you are disabled you will have to pay for your care out of your savings.
-It is possible to get insurance to pay for long term care, however, if you have your long term planning done by knowledgeable estate attorney to qualify for Medicaid benefits, an insurance program designed to provide health care for the disabled and people over 65.
+It is possible to get insurance to pay for long term care, however, if you have your long term planning done by a knowledgeable estate attorney who will qualify you for Medicaid benefits, an insurance program designed to provide health care for the disabled and people over 65.

 Medicaid is the only program which can provide long-term health insurance for nursing home or home care.
-To find out more about your Medicaid eligibility, schedule a consultation with a qualified elder law attorney at Law Office of Inna Fershteyn and Associates.
-P.C.
+To find out more about your Medicaid eligibility, schedule a consultation with a qualified NYC elder care lawyer at Law Office of Inna Fershteyn and Associates, P.C.
+Call (718) 333-2394.

 - Recipients of personal injury settlements who need to apply for, or protect, government benefits